arnav322/Summer_Analytics_2025/IITG_x_Kaggle_Hackathon/README.md

 This is the notebook which was submitted by me in the hackathon by kaggle.
-It is the task of week 2 of Summer Analytics course by IIT Guwahati.
+It was the task for week 2 of Summer Analytics 2025 by IIT Guwahati.